 4. Catch Me If You Can

-Who would've thought that this handsome, good-looking man is a fugitive?
-Not in real life though, but in Steven Spielberg's hit movie, "Catch Me if You Can".
-Leo is Frank Abagnale, a real-life con-man who traveled around the country and lived the high life as he impersonated pilots, lawyers, and doctors.
-The movie develops as Frank transforms from a fresh-faced teenager into a romantic, brooding young man until he's become a totally different person.
-Leo's acting from one character to another is just so promising, we'll all convinced that he's not just impersonating.
+Who would've thought that this handsome, good looking man could be a fugitive?
+Leo is one in Steven Spielberg's hit movie Catch Me if You Can.
+Leo is Frank Abagnale, a real-life conman who traveled around the country and lived the high life as he impersonated pilots, lawyers, and doctors.
+The movie follows Frank as he transforms from a fresh-faced teenager into a romantic, brooding young man.
+Leo's acting from one disguise to another is just so convincing that it feels like he's not just impersonating.

-- According to the real Frank Abagnale Jr. approximately 80 percent of the movie is true.
+- According to the real Frank Abagnale Jr., approximately 80 percent of the movie is true.

 5. The Departed

-- Leonardo DiCaprio called his one-on-one scene with Jack Nicholson "one of the most memorable moments of my life."
+- DiCaprio described his one-on-one scene with Jack Nicholson as "one of the most memorable moments of my life."

 6. Django Unchained

-Playing the matured role of a slave owner Calvin Candie in a smooth and attractive way is definitely a credit to Leo's amazing talent.
-His dirty, racist, and demented heart on Quentin Tarantino's hit movie "Django Unchained" brought him into a remarkable role of being the bad guy playing his cards on a sophisticated way.
-This is a man who breeds and forces his slaves to fight each other, who has a weird fascination with France, and who is, at heart, a murderous psychotic.
+Playing the role of slave owner Calvin Candie in a smooth and attractive way is definitely a credit to Leo's amazing talent.
+His dirty, racist, and demented heart in Quentin Tarantino's hit movie Django Unchained created a memorable role where he was the bad guy playing his cards in a sophisticated manner.
+Candie is a man who forces his slaves to fight each other, has a weird fascination with France, and is, at heart, a murderous psychopath.

-- Leonardo DiCaprio, whose role marked the first time he played a villain since The Man in the Iron Mask (1998), was uncomfortable with how horrible and explicitly racist his character was.
-However, Quentin Tarantino convinced him to be as menacing as possible, saying that if he didn't take it all the way, people would hold it against him forever.
+- DiCaprio, whose role marked the first time he played a villain since The Man in the Iron Mask (1998), was uncomfortable with how horrible and explicitly racist his character was.
+However, Tarantino convinced him to be as menacing as possible, saying that if he didn't take it all the way, people would hold it against him forever.

 7. The Basketball Diaries

-Another young Leo movie, this is just one of the many proofs that Leo was born to act.
-His role in the movie adaptation of Jim Carroll's memoir, The Basketball Diaries, is a big shift from playing the sweet, innocent, and mentally-challenged Arnie in "What's Eating Gilbert Grape" to a high school basketball star, who eventually becomes broken, and worse, a homeless drug addict.
-But Leo's flexible character made him so amazing in this movie, which brought a dramatic atmosphere in his struggles as a broken teenager.
+This is another film with a young Leo, and this film is proof that Leo was born to act.
+His role in the adaptation of Jim Carroll's memoir, The Basketball Diaries, is a big shift from playing the sweet, innocent, and mentally disabled Arnie in What's Eating Gilbert Grape.
+Leo plays a high school basketball star who eventually becomes a broken and homeless drug addict.
+Leo's performance brought a dramatic atmosphere to the portrayal of the struggles of a broken teenager.

-- The guy Jim talks to in the underground drugden, is the real Jim Carroll.
+- The guy Jim talks to in the underground drug den is the real Jim Carroll.

-- This is the first film with Leonardo DiCaprio and Mark Wahlberg.
+- This is the first film with DiCaprio and Mark Wahlberg.
 They would later appear together in The Departed.

-- Jim Carroll was unaware of who Leonardo DiCaprio was at first.
+- Jim Carroll was unaware of who Leo was at first.
 "When they first told me it was gonna be Leo, I didn't know who he was," Carroll told The Los Angeles Times.
 "If they'd said the kid from Growing Pains (1985), I would have known, because when I first saw that kid, I said, 'This kid has a lot of presence.'
 I said, 'That kid is very pretty.
 He's gonna do well.'"

 8. The Aviator